Stay safe and check the latest government advice at Coronavirus Victoria.

 Mitre Tavern

 Where better to down a tried-and-true pub fave than Melbourne’s oldest building, the 1837 Mitre Tavern.
 Head to the bistro to order the Mitre chicken parmigiana.
-The seasoned breadcrumb crust is topped with melted cheese.
-Served with crunchy chips and salad, it’s a plate-filling steal at $23.90.
+Think seasoned breadcrumb crust, melted cheese and chunky chips.
+Or venture out and enjoy the smoky barbecue parma, or a spicy jalapeno peri peri dish.

 More top spots for a parma fix